neuronsimulator/nrn/README.md

 make install
 ```

-To build NEURON we have to use same steps as Interviews i.e. if source is obtained from the git repository, run `build.sh` script to create the automake, autoconf, libtool generated files:
+To build NEURON we have to use the same steps as Interviews, i.e., if the source is obtained from the git repository, run `build.sh` script to create the automake, autoconf, and libtool generated files:

 ```bash
 sh build.sh
 ```

-and then run standard `configure`, `make` and `make install` steps:
+and then run the standard `configure`, `make` and `make install` steps:

 ```bash
 ./configure --prefix=/path/to/install/directory